 - providing systematic education, mentoring and training for clinical and non-clinical staff to ensure they provide the best possible care ?

 In 2008 Dr Gerada FRCP FRCGP FRCPsych was awarded the contract to deliver the NHS Practitioner Health Programme (PHP) service.
 The service operates in central London, led by Dr Gerada, and both she and the PHP team have expertise in treating health professionals with addiction and mental health problems.
-To date the service has seen and treated more than 1600 practitioner patients from across the UK.
+The service has seen and treated thousands of practitioner patients from across the UK.